Mak2006/python-devops-labs/Python/Python tips.md

       4. No semicolon to end line, \n is the separator. print(msg)
       5. use the format to print variables like print("The count is {}".format(count))
       1. Aslo the **\*\*locals** can be used.
 Check here[https://stackoverflow.com/questions/4128144/replace-string-within-file-contents].
+      1. Flush the prints then and there -         print(file, flush=True)
 6. Variables -
       1. Every variable is an object, type does not require to be defined.
       2. v = "a"